 - Wrap the cut ends with damp paper towels, seal in a plastic bag (I use ziploc bags) and place in the refrigerator for 2 weeks.
 This will put the cutting into a normal dormant mode, making it behave as if it’s Winter.

-- Prepare your plug tray by filling the plugs (holes) with grow medium (Amazon).
+- Prepare your plug tray by filling the plugs (holes) with grow medium (Paid Link).
 Add water and let it drain in into the growing tray under it.

 - Prepare the insertion of the cutting by first setting the hole with a pencil.

-- Apply rooting hormone (Amazon) onto the cut end of the clipping.
+- Apply rooting hormone (Paid Link) onto the cut end of the clipping.
 You can use your fingers or a small brush to apply the rooting compound.
 Slide it into the hole.
 Pinch the bottom of the plug tray to press the soil against the end of the clipping.